 Make Sure Your Site Redirects Correctly

 One of the simplest methods is to make sure your website uses only one version of your domain.
 Pick either www or non-www and choose between HTTP or HTTPS (we recommend HTTPS for better security).
-You can also set your server up to redirect all the other versions to your chosen one automatically.
+You can also configure your server to redirect all the other versions to your chosen one automatically.

 Set URL Parameters